ivanhofer/typesafe-i18n/README.md

 Make shure you have installed `node` version `> 12.x` and are using a `typescript` version `> 3.x.x`.

  > The watcher will generate a different output depending on your TypeScript version.
 Older versions don't support all the features `typesafe-i18n` need to provide you with the best types.
-Make sure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.
+Make shure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.

 You can choose between two variants to run the watcher.